Boundless-Avocado/Boundless-Avocado/README.md

 ## Usage

-> Some usage instructions
+> Create and join groups that you are interested in, then invite others to join you.

 ## Requirements

 - Node 0.10.x
-- Redis 2.6.x
-- Postgresql 9.1.x
-- etc
+- MySQL
-- etc
+- friends

 ## Development